What Causes Parkinson’s Disease?

 - Personality changes

 - Dry eyes from reduced blinking

 In more advanced stages of Parkinson’s disease, patients require assistance with daily living activities.

 Parkinson’s Symptoms in Men vs. Women

 In general, more men than women are diagnosed with Parkinson’s disease.
 Often, symptoms are similar; however, there are some differences in how men and women are affected.
-For example, the first symptom most women report is tremor, while in men, it’s slow or rigid movement (bradykensia).
+For example, the first symptom most women report is tremor, while in men the first symptom is slow or rigid movement (bradykinesia).
 Additionally, men may retain better spatial orientation, and women more verbal fluency as the disease progresses.

 Living with Parkinson’s disease is not easy and men and women often have different issues.
 Women tend to experience depression more while men have behavioral problems and aggression, such as wandering and inappropriate behavior.

 “Parkinsonism” is a term for conditions that mimic Parkinson’s symptoms such as tremors, stiffness/rigidity, slowness of movement and imbalance/postural instability.
 Parkinsonism conditions include:

 - Corticobasal syndrome (CBS): The least common atypical Parkinsonism, symptoms typically affect one side of the body with abnormal posturing, jerky movements and motor task difficulty.

 - Dementia with Lewy bodies (DLB): A progressive disorder causing a protein called alpha-synuclein to build up in the brain.